munificent/craftinginterpreters/book/calls-and-functions.md

 We fix that by treating the series of nested Compiler structs as a stack.
 Unlike the Value and CallFrame stacks in the VM, we won't use an array.
 Instead, we use a linked list.
-Each Compiler points back to the Compiler for the function that encloses it, all the way back to the root Compiler for the top level code:
+Each Compiler points back to the Compiler for the function that encloses it, all the way back to the root Compiler for the top level code.

 ^code enclosing-field (2 before, 1 after)